 - 1. Facilities.
-All facilities at which prescription drugs are stored, warehoused, handled, held, offered, marketed, or displayed shall: - a.
-Be of suitable size and construction to facilitate cleaning, maintenance, and proper operations; - b.
+All facilities at which prescription drugs are stored, warehoused, handled, held, offered, marketed, or displayed shall: - Be of suitable size and construction to facilitate cleaning, maintenance, and proper operations; - b.
 Have storage areas designed to provide adequate lighting, ventilation, temperature, sanitation, humidity, space, equipment, and security conditions; - c.
 Have a quarantine area for storage of prescription drugs that are outdated, damaged, deteriorated, misbranded, or adulterated, or that are in immediate or sealed, secondary containers that have been opened; - d.
 Be maintained in a clean and orderly condition; and - e.
+Be free from infestation by insects, rodents, birds, or vermin of any kind.

+2. Security.

-Be free from infestation by insects, rodents, birds, or vermin of any kind. - 2.
-Security. - All facilities used for wholesale drug distribution must be secure from unauthorized entry.
-(1) Access from outside the premises must be kept to a minimum and be well-controlled. - (2) The outside perimeter of the premises must be well-lighted. - (3) Entry into areas where prescription drugs are held must be limited to authorized personnel. - b.
+- a.
+All facilities used for wholesale drug distribution must be secure from unauthorized entry. - (1) Access from outside the premises must be kept to a minimum and be well-controlled. - (2) The outside perimeter of the premises must be well-lighted. - (3) Entry into areas where prescription drugs are held must be limited to authorized personnel. - b.
 All facilities must be equipped with an alarm system to detect entry after hours. - c.
 All facilities must be equipped with a security system that will provide suitable protection against theft and diversion.
-When appropriate, the security system must provide protection against theft or diversion that is facilitated or hidden by tampering with computers or electronic records. - 3.
-Storage.
+When appropriate, the security system must provide protection against theft or diversion that is facilitated or hidden by tampering with computers or electronic records.

+- 3. Storage.
 All prescription drugs must be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs, or with requirements in the current edition of an official compendium, such as the United States Pharmacopeia/ National Formulary. - a.
 If no storage requirements are established for a prescription drug, the drug may be held at "controlled" room temperature, as defined in an official compendium, to help ensure that its identity, strength, quality, and purity are not adversely affected. - b.
 Appropriate manual, electromechanical, or electronic temperature and humidity recording equipment, devices, or logs, or combination thereof, must be utilized to document proper storage of prescription drugs. - c.
-The recordkeeping requirements in subsection 6 must be followed for all stored drugs. - 4.
-Examination of materials. - a.
-Upon receipt, each outside shipping container must be visually examined for identity and to prevent the acceptance of contaminated prescription drugs or prescription drugs that are otherwise unfit for distribution.
-This examination must be adequate to reveal container damage that would suggest possible contamination or other damage to the contents. - b.
-Each outgoing shipment must be carefully inspected for identity of the prescription drug products and to ensure that there is no delivery of prescription drugs that have been damaged in storage or held under improper conditions. - c.
-The recordkeeping requirements in subsection 6 must be followed for all incoming and outgoing prescription drugs. - 5.
-Returned, damaged, and outdated prescription drugs.
+The recordkeeping requirements in subsection 6 must be followed for all stored drugs.

+4. Examination of materials.